 Died Aug.
 19, 1942

 Douglas Purdy was born in 1920, attended Mount Royal College and enlisted into the 14th Army Tank, Calgary Regiment of the Royal Canadian Armoured Corps.
-Killed in action during the Battle of Dieppe at the age of twenty-two, Captain Purdy is buried in the Dieppe Canadian War Cemetery in Hautot-Sur-Mer, France.
+Purdy’s regiment was the first tank regiment of the Canadian army to go into battle with the enemy and the first engaged in amphibious assault during the Second World War.
+Purdy was killed in action during the Battle of Dieppe at the age of 22.
+He drowned when his tank sank one hundred yards from shore, struck bottom and took on water.
+Captain Purdy is buried in the Dieppe Canadian War Cemetery in Hautot-Sur-Mer, France.

 Flight Sergeant Douglas Oliver Bevan

 Douglas Bevan was born in 1920, the son of a Methodist minister and his wife.
 Bevan attended Mount Royal College in the 1930s, was a teacher and joined the Royal Canadian Air Force in 1941.
 His training school noted that he was “keen, ambitious, should do a good job… cheerful and philosophical under difficulties.”
 Flight Sergeant Bevan died on Dec.
 25, 1942 at the age of 29 while serving with the Bomber Command flying out of Montreal.
 He is remembered on the Nanton Cenotaph in Alberta but is buried at the Ottawa Memorial Cemetery in Ontario.

 Died Jan.
 9, 1943